posmlab/lamsa-template-model/README.md

 -Jackson Castro '22

+P.P.S from Kaanthi Pandhigunta

+We now added a graphical user interface, so you don't have to go digging through our trash heap that we call code!
+The GUI works pretty well, but we have not tested it extensively.
+If the program throws an error, something catastrphic probably happened, so please let us know if that occurs.
+Other than that, the GUI will hopefully allow you to play with the LaMSA model even if you are not familiar with MATLAB.
+If you find an bug in the GUI or something else I messed up, please email me at kpandhigunta@hmc.edu.
+Have fun!

+-Kaanthi Pandhigunta '23

 ### /components-library
 The /components-library directory stores several structs used to call solve_model.
 In this directory, there are the subdirectories of /springs, /motors, /load-masses, and /latches.
 Within these subdirectories are structs for varying types of each of these parameters, such as specific latch shapes, varying motor and spring types, as well as a basic one for the load mass.
 These structs are then called in whatever specified combination in solve_model and heatmap_demo.
 In heatmap_demo there already exists code for each of these structs that can be commented out or commented back in to account for the various scenarios.